Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Fundamentals

-Radial basis functions (RBFs) are real-valued functions whose output depends solely on the distance from a central point.
-RBF networks are widely used in interpolation, approximation theory, and machine learning, and classical results (e.g., \citep{park1991universal}) show that they are universal approximators of continuous functions on compact domains.
-In the one-dimensional setting, a single-layer RBF network is takes the form
+RBFs are real-valued functions whose output depends solely on the distance from a central point.
+RBF networks are widely used in interpolation, approximation theory, and machine learning.
+Classical results \citep{park1991universal} show that RBFs are universal approximators of continuous functions on compact domains.
+In the one-dimensional setting, a single-layer RBF network takes the form

-where $G\in \mathbb{N^+}$ is the number of nodes, $x \in \mathbb{R}$ is the input, the kernel $K:\mathbb{R} \rightarrow \mathbb{R}^+$ depends only on $|x-c_m|$.
+where $G\in \mathbb{N^+}$ is the number of nodes and kernel $K:\mathbb{R} \rightarrow \mathbb{R}^+$ depends only on $|x-c_m|$.
 Each term of \eqref{eq:rbf} is parameterized by a weight $\omega_m$, a centroid $c_m$, and a smoothness factor $\sigma_m > 0$.
-In this work, we focus on one-dimensional RBFs as fundamental building blocks for approximating multivariate functions through the superpositional structure provided by the Kolmogorov–Arnold Theorem.
+In this work, we focus on one-dimensional RBFs as the fundamental building blocks for approximating multivariate functions through the superpositional structure provided by the Kolmogorov–Arnold Theorem.